brotkrueml/typo3-gotobackend/Documentation/Installation/Index.rst

 and the current version will be installed.

 You can also install the extension from the `TYPO3 Extension Repository (TER)`_.
-See :ref:`t3install:extension-installation` for instructions on how to install an extension.

 The extension offers some configuration options, which are explained in the chapter :ref:`Configuration <Configuration>`.